 - Viral infections such as the flu, mononucleosis, and the common cold

 - Seasonal or other allergies

-- Food debris collecting in small pockets in the tonsils
+- Pieces of food collecting in the tonsils

 Sore throats are more common children, teens, or people aged 65 years and older.
-Other factors that may increase your chance of a sore throat include:
+Things that raise the risk are:

-- Exposure to someone with a sore throat or any other infection involving the throat or nose
+- Being near someone with an infection involving the throat or nose

 - Having seasonal or other allergies

-- Having other conditions that affect your immune system, such as HIV infection or cancer
+- Having immune system problems, such as HIV infection or cancer

 - Difficulty swallowing